Bierro/CardioCocktail/README.md

-# Pulse-Related Cocktail Dispenser
+# CardioCocktail
-For the CMU graduate class ["Making Things Interactive"](https://courses.ideate.cmu.edu/48-739/s2017/) of Spring 2017, I created a cocktail dispenser where the amount of stress you got during the day determines the amount of alcohol you will in your cocktail.
+For the CMU graduate class ["Making Things Interactive"](https://courses.ideate.cmu.edu/48-739/s2017/) of Spring 2017, I created a cocktail dispenser where the amount of stress you got during the day determines the amount of alcohol you will get in your cocktail.
+Forget today and get a drink!

-This repository documents this project.
+This repository documents the project.
 It contains the Arduino code I wrote, the images and videos documenting my work, and a description of the project in this very ReadMe file.

 ## Current state